Everyday physical activity for school-age children

 Sport for school-age children

 Many children are ready for organised sport by the middle years of primary school.
-Playing organised sports and activities can be good for your child in lots of ways.
+Playing organised sports and activities can be good for your child in many ways.
 For example, it can help your child to:

 - develop physical fitness, self-esteem and confidence